Justin-DynamicD/General-Scripts/README.md

 # General-Scripts
-This Repository contains purpose-built scripts that maybe valueable later projects, but are not "formally" maintained except as needed.
+This Repository contains purpose-built scripts that maybe valueable on projects, but are not "formally" maintained except as needed.